YES! I optimised WordPress for photography. Here is my guide to get a fast WordPress site to showcase your photography and creative work.

 How to Speed up and maintain WordPress for Photography.

 This is the story about how I have moved away from shared hosting and optimised my WordPress installation to get a fast responsive portfolio site.
-For a long time I have been hosted on the (gs) Grid-Service at (mt) Mediatemple.net but as I got more sites and they got more popular the grid service started give me some downtime.
+For a long time I have been hosted on the shared hosting at (mt) Mediatemple.net but as I got more sites and they got more popular the shared service started give me some downtime.

-The obvious solution would be to add a dedicate MySQL GridContainer to my hosting or upgrade to a (dv) Dedicated-Virtual Server!
+The obvious solution would be to add a dedicate MySQL GridContainer to my hosting or upgrade to DV Managed Hosting!
 I went with the last solution and a more expensive solution to get total control of the environment and to be able to scale and upgrade the server to my needs.

 Beside upgrading my server I realised that it was a long time since I look carefully at my WordPress installation so to get everything into shape I took a look at my WordPress installation to speed everything up.